 Wrentham is a somewhat small town located in the state of Massachusetts.
 With a population of 11,715 people and three constituent neighborhoods, Wrentham is the 168th largest community in Massachusetts.

 Housing costs in Wrentham are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Unlike some towns, Wrentham isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Wrentham are a mix of both white- and blue-collar jobs.
 Overall, Wrentham is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Wrentham who work in management occupations (14.75%), office and administrative support (12.65%), and sales jobs (10.52%).

 Also of interest is that Wrentham has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small town, Wrentham has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Wrentham, a lot of people use the train to get to work every day though Wrentham is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The people who call Wrentham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wrentham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wrentham include English, Italian, French , and German.
+Important ancestries of people in Wrentham include English, Italian, German, and French .

 The most common language spoken in Wrentham is English.
 Other important languages spoken here include French and Spanish.